 Hanging 100 feet up, directly above the field, is a 120-foot wide scoreboard with a television screen.
 As it is four sided, it can be viewed by all seated fans.

-In the pregame warmups, a glitch suddenly switched the cameras off of an interview with owner Jerry Jones.
+In the pregame warmups, a glitch suddenly switched the cameras off during an interview with owner, Jerry Jones.
 Fans were suddenly treated to a view from the security cameras inside of the locker room of the famous Dallas Cowboy Cheerleaders.